 The following is a list of the assumptions to be used for GM Element intersection analysis.
-Any individuals attempting a GM Element traffic analysis without a full understanding of the procedure or assumptions are urged to contact RDMD/Transportation Review Section for clarification prior to performing any work.
+Any individuals attempting a GM Element traffic analysis without a full understanding of the procedure or assumptions should contact Orange County Public Works Infrastructure Programs/Traffic Engineering for clarification prior to performing any work.